-What is khat?
+What is khat (UK)?

-What are the risks of chewing khat?
+What are the risks of chewing qat?

-- Regular use has been linked to increased anxiety and insomnia.
+- Increased anxiety and insomnia.

 - Some think that khat use can leave people feeling irritable and prone to aggression.